Valdecy/Random-Forest/README.md

 # Random Forest Algorithm
 The Random Forest Algorithm uses the Gini Index measure to analyse numerical data.
 Categorical data is handled by a one-hot encoding transformation, creating in this way, a dummy variable for each category.
 This can guarantee that the binary splits can always occur.
 The function returns: 1) The Forest - A set of decision trees and each one of their set of rules.
-2) The list of observations used to plant each tree, because each decision tree is planted using 2/3 of the total observations.
+2) The list of observations used to plant a decision tree (about 2/3 of the total observations for each tree).

 Xdata = Dataset Attributes